kshitijgupta468035/Music-Player/README.md

 Project Specifications:-

-1. Create UI for music player including spinning image and song 2.
-Detail popup
+1. Create UI for music player including spinning image and song
+2. Detail popup
 3. Add play and pause functionality
 4. Switch songs
 5. Progress bar

+Update daily more songs so stay tuned.

+Working on more good and responsive user interface and also going to add more features soon.